 6. Improved Digestion

-Stress is inextricably linked to digestive health and, although it may seem boring to some, good digestion is essential for radiant physical health, energy and mental health.
+Stress is inextricably linked to digestive health and, although it may seem boring to some, good digestion is essential for radiant physical health, energy, and mental health.
 The brain-gut axis is the biochemical signaling that takes place between the central nervous system and the gastrointestinal tract.
-The gut is a part of our nervous system and, in a sense, it acts like a second brain.
+The gut is a part of our nervous system and, in a sense, it acts as a second brain.

 The reason stress affects digestion is because of specific biochemical signals which negatively affect the gut and even the bacteria that reside there!

 When you’re primary pathway and response to life’s stressors is a desire to maintain peace and neutrality and you have the skillset to do that, your digestive health and your body’s second brain will be well balanced and give you the energy you need to live life to it’s fullest potential.

 A study of 48 students randomly assigned to either a mindfulness class or a nutrition class showed that the students who practiced mindfulness for 45-minutes, four times per week for 4-weeks were far ahead in the focus department than their nutrition savvy counterparts.
 The mindfulness students got better test scores in completely unrelated topics as well as improved their memory retention.

 Psychological scientist Michael Mrazek of the University of California and one of the researchers involved in the study stated, “We found reduced mind-wandering in every way we measured it and improved performance on both reading comprehension and working memory capacity”.

 By simply being present and allowing thoughts to pass that aren’t in alignment with our authentic selves we create neural patterns that enable full immersion towards the task at hand.
 This kind of focus and productivity is rare in a world full of distractions, but simply by being present and allowing, you can access it at any moment.